Understanding Your Awards

 Expected Family Contribution (EFC)

 Federal regulations require you to disclose, and the Office of Financial Aid to include, outside awards in your financial aid package.
 As a result, the Office of Financial Aid may reduce the financial aid initially offered to you.
 When possible, loans and Federal Work-Study eligibility are adjusted before grants or scholarships.
 Federal Pell Grant funds are not reduced if you receive a scholarship or other education-based award.

 Your financial need is the amount that remains after your EFC and other student resources are subtracted from the estimated cost of attendance.

 If the resulting calculation is a positive figure, then you are considered to have financial need.
 The Office of Financial Aid attempts to meet your financial need by providing access to federal and state funds.

 If your combined EFC and other resources are higher than the estimated cost of attendance, you will not be eligible for need-based aid, but may qualify for low-interest educational loans.
 On-campus employment is another source of funds to assist with paying for school expenses.

 Change in Financial Circumstances

 Packaging Your Financial Aid

 Most financial aid is originally packaged assuming you will be a full-time student enrolled in a minimum of 12 credit hours for the entire length of each semester.
 Some aid programs require a minimum number of credit hours of enrollment.
 Audited courses and courses taken through the Workforce and Community Services Division do not count toward enrollment requirements.

 Some aid programs have supplemental requirements in addition to enrollment and grade point average.
-Nursing and Federal Direct Loans require that you to sign and complete a promissory note.
+Nursing and Federal Direct Loans require you to sign and complete a promissory note.
 First-time Federal Direct Loan borrowers must also complete Entrance Counseling.
 Students accepting an offer for Federal Work-Study, America Reads program, and America Counts program must be hired and perform their assigned job duties before they receive those funds.